-Always check if the new driver package is installed before flashing the newest firmware.
-That can be checked in Prusa3D drivers page.
-Before doing any following steps, double check that you have followed all instructions in the Firmware upgrade and flashing article precisely.
+Always check to confirm that the latest driver package is installed before flashing the newest firmware.
+This can be done on the Prusa3D drivers page.
+Before completing the following steps, double check that you have followed all instructions in the Firmware upgrade and flashing article precisely.

 Most common updating & flashing problems

-- Remove the PRUSA 3D printer drivers in control panel, under printers & devices.
-Apart from Slic3r PE and PrusaControl.
-This way you will not lose any of your saved profiles.
+- Remove the PRUSA 3D printer drivers in the control panel, under printers & devices, including Slic3r PE and PrusaControl.
+By removing the Slic3r PE and PrusaControl you will not lose any of your saved profiles.

-- Remove all remaining PRUSA related software in control panel, under Programs and functions.
+- Remove all remaining PRUSA related software in the control panel, under Programs and functions.

-- Turn off the printer and rebooted PC.
+- Turn off the printer and reboot the PC.

-- Check if you really have the latest drivers at Prusa3D drivers.
+- Check to confirm you really have the latest drivers at Prusa3D drivers.

 - Turn on the printer and follow Firmware upgrade and flashing.

-- LCD shows only squares after firmware update - If the LCD and menu was working correctly before the firmware update, firmware for different printer model was flashed.
-Make sure that you did select proper one (MK2/ MK3/ Multimaterial).
+- LCD shows only squares after firmware update - If the LCD and menu were working correctly before the firmware update, then firmware for different a printer model was flashed.
+Make sure you selected the proper one (MK2/ MK3/ Multimaterial).

-Our bootloader is "read-only".
-That means that even if you upload improper firmware or make any other mistake.
-There is always a way how to make things right.
-The best practice when uploading or flashing simply does not work is to follow steps for Factory reset of all data.
+Our bootloader is "read-only" that means that even if you upload improper firmware or make any other mistake, there is always a way to make things right.
+The best practice when uploading or flashing simply does not work is to follow the steps for a Factory reset of all data.

-Would have any problems with Firmware updating or flashing.
-Do not hesitate to contact us at firstname.lastname@example.org.
+If you have any problems with Firmware updating or flashing do not hesitate to contact us at firstname.lastname@example.org.